-The 11km by 2 km (at its widest part!) island, may just be a tiny speck in the Pacific Ocean, but Lord Howe has it all: a tranquil turquoise lagoon, two dramatic mountains just begging to be explored, surf beaches and quiet coves, lush rainforests, the world’s southernmost coral reefs (home to a colourful collection of temperate and tropical marine life), beautiful bushwalks, scenic cycling trails and a UNESCO World Heritage Listing !
+The 11km by 2 km (at its widest part!) island, may just be a tiny speck in the Pacific Ocean, but Lord Howe has it all: a tranquil turquoise lagoon, two dramatic mountains just begging to be explored, surf beaches and quiet coves, lush rainforests, the world’s southernmost coral reefs (home to a colourful collection of temperate and tropical marine life), great walks, scenic cycling trails and a UNESCO World Heritage Listing!

-There is no McDonalds and no mobile phone coverage, no traffic lights or traffic jams – but far from ‘roughing it’, luxury travellers have a choice of wonderful places to stay – from the luxurious nine-suite Capella Lodge overlooking Lover’s Bay and Arajilla Retreat nestled under a canopy of Kentia Palms and Banyan Trees, to the brand new (opening 2020) “Island House“ (actually two fully-serviced, self-contained two-bedroom contemporary houses)
+There is no McDonalds and no mobile phone coverage, no traffic lights or traffic jams – but far from ‘roughing it’, luxury travellers have a choice of wonderful places to stay – from the luxurious nine-suite Capella Lodge overlooking Lover’s Bay and tranquil Arajilla Retreat nestled under a canopy of Kentia Palms and Banyan Trees, to the relaxed and friendly welcome at Pinetrees by the beach and the brand new “Island House“ (actually two fully-serviced, self-contained two-bedroom contemporary houses)

 Left to its own evolutionary path for millennia, Lord Howe Island’s first human contact was in 1788, and the first settlement, not until 1834.
 Still today, the number of the people on the island are capped - with just 400 visitors catered for at any one time, effectively doubling the island’s resident population of just under 400.
 Its safe to say that you are always sure to be able to find your own private corner of this island paradise.

 Capella Lodge dining